-- 10. The Job Plan will include appropriate and identified personal objectives that have been agreed between the doctor and his or her clinical manager and will set out the relationship between these personal objectives and local service objectives.
-Where a doctor works for more than one NHS employer, the lead employer will take account of any objectives agreed with other employers. - 11.
-The nature of a doctor's personal objectives will depend in part on his or her specialty, but they may include objectives relating to: - quality: - activity and efficiency; - clinical outcomes: - clinical standards: - local service objectives; - management of resources, including efficient use of NHS resources; - service development; - multi-disciplinary team working; - continuing professional development and continuing medical education. - 12.
-Objectives may refer to protocols, policies, procedures and work patterns to be followed.
-Where objectives are set in terms of output and outcome measures, these must be reasonable and agreement should be reached. - 13.
-The objectives will set out a mutual understanding of what the doctor will be seeking to achieve over the annual period that they cover and how this will contribute to the objectives of the employing organisation.
-They will: - be based on past experience and on reasonable expectations of what might be achievable over the next period; - reflect different, developing phases in the doctor's career; - be agreed on the understanding that delivery of objectives may be affected by changes in circumstances or factors outside the doctor's control, which will be considered at the Job Plan review.
+- 10. The Job Plan will include appropriate and identified personal outcomes that have been agreed between the doctor and his or her clinical manager and will set out the relationship between these personal outcomes and local service objectives.
+Where a doctor works for more than one NHS employer, the lead employer will take account of any outcomes agreed with other employers. - 11.
+The nature of a doctor's personal outcomes will depend in part on his or her specialty, but they may include outcomes relating to: - Activity and safe practice; - Clinical outcomes; - Clinical standards; - Local service requirements; - Management of resources, including efficient use of NHS resources; - Quality of Care. - 12.
+Outcomes may refer to protocols, policies, procedures and work patterns to be followed.
+Where outcomes are set in terms of output and outcome measures, these must be reasonable and agreement should be reached. - 13.
+The outcomes will set out a mutual understanding of what the doctor will be seeking to achieve over the annual period that they cover and how this will contribute to the objectives of the employing organisation.
+They will: - be based on past experience and on reasonable expectations of what might be achievable over the next period; - reflect different, developing phases in the doctor's career; - be agreed on the understanding that delivery of outcomes may be affected by changes in circumstances or factors outside the doctor's control, which will be considered at the Job Plan review.